brinktrade/guides/content/0_creating-first-intent/README.md

 ## 1. Constructing the Intent

 The intent we'll be creating in this guide is a **recurring swap intent**, AKA dollar-cost averaging (DCA).
-We want to swap 5,000 USDC for ETH approximately once a week for 3 months or until we cancel the intent early.
+We want to swap 5,000 USDC for ETH (WETH) approximately once a week for 3 months or until we cancel the intent early.
 We'll also incentivize the solver with 2.5% of the swap.

 The first step in creating this intent is using Brink's domain-specific language (DSL).
 The DSL structure for one intent consists of an object with multiple fields that define the guardrails of the intent, which include the `actions`, `conditions` and `replay` fields.